hepplerj/Dissertation/introduction.dissertation.Heppler.md

 >
 > --- Leo Marx[^cf2]

-Wallace Stegner no longer recognized the Santa Clara Valley in 1965.
+Wallace Stegner lamented the changes occurring to the Santa Clara Valley in 1965.
 From his home in the foothills of the Santa Cruz Mountains that creep along the western edge of the valley, the Stanford creative writing professor lamented the urban sprawl that had overtaken the former farmland in the flatlands.
 "The orchards that used to be a spring garden of bloom down the long trough of the Santa Clara Valley," he wrote, "have gone under so fast that a person absent for five years could return and think himself in another country. . . .
 The once--lovely coast hills reaching down the Peninsula below San Francisco have been crusted with houses in half a lifetime, the hilltops flattened, whole hills carried off to fill the bay, the creeks turned into concrete storm drains."[^cf3] In Stegner's lifetime, the Valley had transformed from prime agricultural land to a place known for urban sprawl, traffic jams, and industrial facilities.
 Stegner's sensibilities were so insulted by the environmental damage that he wished to be buried not in California---the place that had so deeply shaped his writing and identity---but in his summer home of Vermont.[^cf4]

+Stegner was a newcomer to this land.
+Born in 1909 in north-central Iowa, Stegner came to California to teach in the creative writing program at Stanford University.
+In Stegner's imagination the Santa Clara Valley had fallen from pristine grace.
+He wrote of "a park-like oak forest reaching southward from a clean bay" when the native Ohlone's occupied the region.
+"The climate was mild and benevolent, the bay full of shellfish.
+The creeksides tangles grew wild berries and the oaks provided the wherewithal for unlimited acorn flour."
+Stegner not only celebrated this imagined pre-European landscape, but the post-European one as well.
+As fields of wheat and fruit groves planted by Spanish missionaries began to transform the Bay Area into an agricultural landscape, Stegner celebrated these as "a glory"---that pears, prunes, apricots, cherry blossoms, and apples were an improvement upon nature.
+"This brief Eden," as Stegner referred to the Valley, fell to the original sin of industrialization.^[William S. Cooper, "Vegetational Development upon Alluvial Fans in the Vicinity of Palo Alto, CA," *Ecology* 7 (January 1927): 11.]

 Frederick E. Terman interpreted the landscape differently.
 The Stanford University provost and dean of engineering---often referred to as the "Father